julez-dev/chatuino/doc/SETTINGS.md

 | `3:04:05 PM` | `2:30:45 PM` | 12-hour with seconds and AM/PM |
 | `Jan 2 15:04` | `Dec 25 14:30` | Month, day, and time |
 | `2006-01-02 15:04` | `2024-12-25 14:30` | ISO date and time |

+You can use [this Go Playground link](https://go.dev/play/p/mgHrQLytjZM) to prototype and test custom time formats.

 Reference components:
 - Year: `2006`